 What is the Apgar score?

-Ninety percent of term infants make a successful and uneventful transition from living within the womb to the outside world.
-About 10% will need some medical intervention and approximately 1% will require extensive resuscitation.
+Most term infants make a successful and uneventful transition from living within the womb to the outside world.
+Some will need some medical intervention and very few will require extensive resuscitation.
 A reproducible and rapidly determined rating system is necessary for evaluation the newborn infant.
 The Apgar score is a practical method for assessing a neonate.